Online Sexual Exploitation of Children is Rising

 Over 1.5 billion students worldwide have been impacted by school closures, leaving many vulnerable to sexual predators.
 Taking advantage of youngsters spending more time unsupervised online, perpetrators are seeking to groom and exploit children through sexual coercion and sextortion (see Trend Micro, FBI, and CNN for information).

 Human traffickers and other abusers are using millions of low-income families from different countries in cybersex trafficking due to the economic fallout of COVID-19.

 What do You Need to Combat this Type of Exploitation?

 - Responsive reporting portals and hotlines where suspected abuse can be reported;

-- Well trained police who respond quickly, effectively, and sensitively;
+- Trained police who respond quickly, effectively, and sensitively;

-- Well-equipped and adapted criminal justice systems to prosecute and hold perpetrators to account;
+- Well-equipped and adapted criminal justice systems to prosecute and incarcerate the convicted perpetrators;

-- Adequately resourced organizations to provide long term support for survivors and those at risk;
+- Adequately resourced organizations to support for survivors long term and those at risk;

 - Awareness-raising campaigns in partnership with tech companies and other relevant organizations to educate about online harms and avenues for reporting;